The SRG/eROSITA all-sky survey: Cosmology constraints from cluster abundances in the western Galactic hemisphere: The X-ray selection function

-The model for clusters of galaxies is based on the X-ray observations in the literature \citep[e.g.][]{Reiprich2002, Pierre2016, Adami2018, Sanders2018, Eckert2019}.
+The model for clusters of galaxies is based on the X-ray observations in the literature \citep[e.g.,][]{Reiprich2002, Pierre2016, Adami2018, Sanders2018, Eckert2019}.
 A Gaussian process randomly draws temperature, mass, redshift, and emissivity profiles from a combined covariance matrix.
-The resulting \citet{Comparat2020} model reproduces the scaling relations between mass, temperature, and luminosity \citep[\textit{e.g.}][]{Giles2016} at the cluster scale.
-However, since the model relies on observed clusters with a high signal-to-noise ratio, it is not trained at the low-mass group's scale ($M_{500c}<5\times 10^{13}$M$_\odot$), and it ends up over-predicting the X-ray luminosity of these objects.
+The resulting model from \citet{Comparat2020} reproduces the scaling relations between mass, temperature, and luminosity \citep[e.g.,][]{Giles2016} at the cluster scale.
+However, since the model relies on observed clusters with a high S/N it is not trained at the low-mass group's scale ($M_{500c}<5\times 10^{13}$M$_\odot$), and it ends up over-predicting the X-ray luminosity of these objects.
 To overcome this effect, the fluxes are scaled to match the expected scaling relation between luminosity and stellar mass \citep{Anderson2015} in the low-mass regime \citep[see][ for details]{Seppi2022}.
 The profiles are assigned to dark matter halos by a near-neighbor process, where the central emissivity is related to the dynamical state of the dark matter halo \citep[see][for a detailed discussion on dark matter halo property and dynamical state]{Seppi2021}.
-We simulate a total of 1,116,758 clusters and groups.
+In total, we simulated 1,116,758 clusters and groups.

-\subsection{Event Generation and Catalog Inference}
+\subsection{Event generation and catalog inference}

-To mimic the \erosita survey, the next step is to generate X-ray events with the \texttt{SIXTE} simulator \citep{Dauser2019}. \texttt{SIXTE} uses the ancillary response file, the redistribution matrix file, PSF, background, and the \erass attitude file of the spacecraft in the most up-to-date calibration database in a self-consistent manner with the observations.
-This method allows the simulations to accurately account for the instrumental response and exposure variations across the sky due to the scanning strategy of \textit{SRG}.
-The output is a collection of event lists with a realistic angular position, energy, and arrival time.
-These event lists are processed through the \esass software \citep{Brunner2022} as described in \citet{Merloni2024}.
-We match the resulting source catalog to the input catalog from simulations by tracing the origin of each photon.
-The sources are grouped into five classes;